 Dajayon Hanok Stay

-Set 200 metres from Jongmyo Shrine, this hanok stay in Seoul offers double and triple rooms with private bathrooms with shower.
+Set 200 meters from Jongmyo Shrine, this hanok stay in Seoul offers double and triple rooms with private bathrooms and showers.

-You can also book your stay with breakfast, and choose between the continental and Asian options.
-Previous guests considered the owners to be very friendly and helpful, and the place tranquil and very clean.
+You can also book your stay with breakfast and choose between continental and Asian options.
+Previous guests considered the owners friendly and helpful, and the place was tranquil and clean.

 Nuhadang Hanok Guesthouse

-Another centrally located hanok guesthouse, that offers a laundromat, dry cleaning services and laundry services.
-There are plenty of room options to choose from, no matter if you are traveling alone or with your family.
+Another centrally located hanok guesthouse offers a laundromat, dry cleaning, and laundry services.
+There are plenty of room options, whether traveling alone or with your family.

-The host can also support with shuttle services from and to the airport, or help you plan your Seoul itinerary.
-If you choose to drive in Seoul, they provide free parking on premises.
+The host can also provide shuttle services from and to the airport or help you plan your Seoul itinerary.
+If you choose to drive in Seoul, they provide free parking on the premises.

 ICOS Guesthouse 1 – Female Only